Taylor & Francis

 Approximate range of annual corresponding author publications

-How does the costs of the agreement relate to previous subscription-only agreements with the publisher?
+How do the costs of the agreement relate to previous subscription-only agreements with the publisher?

 |Agreement costs within the range of the previous spending level|